 Many people dream of being their own boss, but it’s not for everyone.
 It’s great not having to answer to anyone but would you be comfortable making all your own business decisions?

 Running your own roadside catering business requires you to do just that.
-From sorting out catering insurance and ensuring food hygiene standards are met to what offers to run and when to move pitch, there’s no hiding behind anyone else if things go wrong – the buck stops with you!
+From sorting out catering liability insurance and ensuring food hygiene standards are met to what offers to run and when to move pitch, there’s no hiding behind anyone else if things go wrong – the buck stops with you!

 Can I afford the start-up costs?